fermentationist/random_stuff/README.md

 random_stuff = { git = "https://github.com/fermentationist/random_stuff.git" }
 ```

 Then, in your Rust code, import the library with `use random_stuff::random;`.
 As with the binary, the `random` function takes two arguments: the length of the string to generate, and the type of string to generate.
 Unlike the binary, the `random` function returns a `Result` type, which can be either `Ok(String)` or `Err(String)`.
 The `Err` type will be returned if the output type is not one of the allowed types listed above.
+(Allowed output types are also exported from the library, and can be imported with `use random_stuff::OUTPUT_TYPES;`)

 ```rust
 use random_stuff::random;